 You will get to the point where you build your company so much that you cannot sustain it by yourself anymore.
-You will need to outsource to other freelancers to get the odd task done, or you will have to take the plunge and hire a member of staff to work with you.
+You will need to outsource to other freelancers to get the odd task done.
+Or you will have to take the plunge and hire a member of staff to work with you.

-And, as a freelancer, when your company is so small that there are only three of you working together, you cannot afford to lose that trust because if they grow dissatisfied with how you run the company, and especially if you defer payments, all you will see is their dust cloud.
+And, as a freelancer, when your company is so small that there are only three of you working together, you cannot afford to lose that trust because if they grow dissatisfied with how you run the company.
+And especially if you defer payments, all you will see is their dust cloud.

 And with business expenses and making sure that your staff gets paid when a client hasn’t paid you yet, it is a very common concern.
 So don’t be that person who doesn’t pay their staff!

-2. You will either be liked or hated
+2. You Will Either be Liked or Hated

 You will realize, from making many mistakes, how to put across a leadership style that ticks all the boxes.
 And once you have spent months trying different styles, from the friendly style to the stern boss, you will hit upon a type that is right for you.

 You will also realize that you can’t please everyone!
 Being comfortable in your own skin is so important to leading a business, that you have no time to worry about how people perceive you.
 Those little thoughts are just wasted energy, and if left to fester, they will completely unravel you or lead to decision fatigue.

 The same goes for meeting clients new and old.
 The way you conduct yourself in important meetings will have a bearing on a new and lucrative contract.
-Look at the leaders you admire to get some inspiration on how to dress, how to talk, or how to get across a more confident demeanor.
+Look at the leaders you admire to get some inspiration on how to dress, how to talk, or how to get across a more confident demeanour.
 Elon Musk didn’t come out of the gate fully-formed!
 Nobody did.
 It’s all about learning how to be the best you.

-3. Help is there, even if you think there isn’t
+3. Help is There, Even if You Think There isn’t

-Networking is a powerful skill to learn because as soon as you figure it out, you have years of experience at your disposal.
+Networking is a powerful skill to learn because as soon as you figure it out.
+You have years of experience at your disposal.
 Not from you, but the people who have been there before.
 Utilizing the well of information is an essential trait to embody.

 The old expression of Always Be Closing has been replaced by Always Be Learning, and you should be!
-The more information you can find from someone that was in your position will stop you avoiding those pitfalls.
+The more information you can find from someone that was in your position will stop you from avoiding those pitfalls.

 Even when it comes to financial help for the self-employed, there are little nuggets like the Uniform Tax Rebate, which reimburses you for uniform use or if you use tools as part of your business.
 In fact, there is so much help out there for people, it’s just not that well communicated.

-4. It is hard, but it is brilliant
+4. It is Hard but It is Brilliant